quantumfate/nixos-config/Readme.md

 - Implement a mix solution of xkb custom layout, dvorak, qmk, etc. - get the best of both worlds
     - or just implement keyd

+### Socket hyprland
+- override window opacity of zen when YT or crunchyroll is active
+- bind escape on special workspaces
 ## My inspiration

 - [woioeow/hyprland-dotfiles](https://github.com/woioeow/hyprland-dotfiles/tree/main)